 Compliance is determined through plan review and inspection at the local level by the local certified building department.
 If there is no certified building department within a jurisdiction, the Ohio Department of Commerce Division of Industrial Compliance reviews and approves plans for commercial construction.
 One-, two-, and three-family dwelling plans are not reviewed for MEC compliance at the state level.

-Prior to July 1, 1979, the rules of the Ohio Board of Building Standards were compiled in a document known as the Ohio Building Code.
-On October 20, 1978, the Board adopted a rule, effective July 1, 1979, repealing most of the existing Ohio Building Code and adopting by reference, with special Ohio modifications, the Ohio Basic Building Code/1978, Seventh Edition (OBBC) and the Ohio Basic Mechanical Code/1978, Third Edition.
-The Building Officials and Code Administrators (BOCA) International and Banks-Baldwin Law Publishing Company publish the Ohio codes.
-The resulting collection of model code sections and superseding Ohio provisions, together with the Council of American Building Officials (CABO) Model Energy Code (MEC) and the Ohio Plumbing Code (which was retained from the former OBBC and was based upon the 1995 International Plumbing Code) comprised the OBBC.
+Prior to July 1, 1979, the rules of the Ohio Board of Building Standards (BBS) were compiled in a document known as the Ohio Building Code.
+On October 20, 1978, the Board adopted a rule, effective July 1, 1979, repealing most of the existing Ohio Building Code.
+The resulting collection of model code sections and superseding Ohio provisions, together with the CABO Model Energy Code (MEC), among others, comprised the OBBC.
+Among the previous updates: